 Hence, you can pay off your premiums when you have the necessary funds.
-Here the premium installments are higher than that for regular pay term insurance.
+Here the premium instalments are higher than that for regular pay term insurance.

 What is single pay term insurance?

-With this option, you can pay your entire premium amount at one go when you buy the plan.
+With this option, you can pay your entire premium amount in one go when you buy the plan.
 The life cover remains valid throughout the policy tenure.
-Thus, you need not worry about arranging funds at every due date or your policy lapsing due to non-payment.
+Thus, you need not worry about arranging funds at every due date or your policy lapses due to non-payment.
 Also, insurers often offer attractive discounts on single payment term insurance premiums.

 Key differences between term insurance limited pay vs. regular pay

 |Feature||Regular pay term insurance||Limited pay term insurance|